-Wave of terror hits three major cities
+Weekend brings wave of terror to Istanbul, Cairo, Mogadishu

 In each of the three explosions, ordinary people paid the ultimate price, casualties of ongoing battles where there is no front line, no readily apparent uniform that denotes the combatants as friend or foe, and little anyone can do to ensure security.

-By now, the message clear: No place is truly safe, whether it's a church, a park, a school or a busy street.
+By now, the message is clear: No place is truly safe, whether it's a church, a park, a school or a busy street.

 Istanbul, Turkey